Learning the Lessons issue 44 (plain text format)

 Some of the case studies explore wider themes in connection with corruption, including ethics, integrity, professional standards and police culture.
 These case studies may feel more reflective of scenarios you have encountered, heard about, or could more easily imagine.
 These case studies are designed to encourage you to consider your own knowledge and confidence.
 For example, what would you do if you saw a colleague behaving in a way that did not feel right, or in line with what the public expect from policing?
 How confident would you feel to speak up?
 As a supervisor, how can you foster a culture where officers and staff are supported to do the right thing?

 All our case studies include a set of reflective questions for readers, designed to unpack key learning opportunities.
-We ask you to consider your own answers to those questions, encourage your colleagues or team to do the same.
+We ask you to consider your own answers to those questions, encourage your colleagues and team to do the same.
 By sharing learning from our work we hope to encourage you to consider opportunities to identify and prevent corruption, so that everyone can have trust and confidence in policing.

 Megan Oliver is the Learning and Improvement Lead at the IOPC.